-Nutmeg is a spice made from the seed of the nutmeg tree or Myristica fragrans.
-This native Indonesian evergreen tree is the source of two popular spices, nutmeg, and mace.
+Nutmeg is a spice made from the seed of the nutmeg tree (Myristica fragrant), a native Indonesian evergreen tree that is the source of two popular spices: nutmeg and mace.
 Nutmeg is the inner seed, while mace is the red, lace-like substance that covers the seed.
 Nutmeg is a quintessential autumn spice, frequently found in fall desserts and beverages.
 It can also be used in savory dishes, such as butternut squash soup, and pairs well with cream- or cheese-based recipes like a vegetable gratin.

 To make nutmeg for seasoning, the nutmeg seeds are dried gradually in the sun over a period of six to eight weeks.
-During this time the nutmeg shrinks away from its hard seed coat until the kernels rattle in their shells when shaken.
+During this time, the nutmeg shrinks away from its hard seed coat.
+The spice is ready when the kernels rattle in their shells when shaken.
 It is separated from the outer coat (the mace) and sold whole or ground up and packaged.

 Nutmeg can be purchased in two forms: ground or whole.
 Ground nutmeg is easily found in the spice section of the grocery store.
-It has been milled to a rough powder form and, although convenient, tends to lose its flavor and aroma quickly.
+It has been milled into a rough powder form and, although convenient, tends to lose its flavor and aroma quickly.
 For this reason, ground nutmeg is generally sold in very small quantities.
 Whole nutmeg can be found in well-stocked supermarkets, gourmet shops, and online.

 Store ground nutmeg in an air-tight container away from heat, light, and moisture.
 When stored properly, ground nutmeg will retain its freshness for approximately six months.

 Whole nutmeg will stay fresh indefinitely, but should always be stored away from heat and moisture.
 If your nutmeg use is only occasional, buying whole nutmeg is the best option because each time it is grated it will provide fresh, fragrant, and flavorful spice.